Cockroaches are one of the most common pests in New York City, and their presence is often a cause for fear and disgust.

 Facts about Cockroaches

-They have 3 pairs of sturdy, spiny legs that allow them to travel at speeds of up to 3 miles an hour, making them one of the fastest insects on the planet.
+Cockroaches have flat bodies and small heads that allow them to easily fit through tiny cracks and crevices (as small as 1/16 inch or 1.6 mm).
+They are equipped with three pairs of sturdy, spiny legs that enable them to move at incredible speeds of up to 3 miles an hour, making them one of the fastest insects in the world.

-Some species, such as the American cockroach, are able to use their wings to propel them into the air for short distances when temperatures exceed 85° F, but only in rare situations.
-Other species, such as German and Oriental cockroaches, have evolved to have underdeveloped wings which are incapable of flight.
+While some species, such as the American cockroach, can use their wings to glide short distances when temperatures exceed 85° F, this is a rare occurrence.
+Other species, such as German and Oriental cockroaches, have underdeveloped wings that prevent them from flying altogether.

-They’re known to carry up to 30 types of bacteria that can cause illness if left on food, and they’re also considered a potentially dangerous source of allergens and asthma triggers.
+Regardless of their flight capabilities, roaches in your home are a significant pest problem that should not be ignored.
+They are known to carry up to 30 types of bacteria that can cause illness if left on food, and they are also a known source of allergens and asthma triggers.
+It’s important to take steps to control and prevent cockroach infestations to ensure the health and safety of your household.

-No matter the species, all cockroaches go through three main life cycle stages: eggs, nymphs, and adults.
+Cockroaches have three primary life cycle stages: eggs, nymphs, and adults.

-After mating, a female adult cockroach deposits its eggs in the form of a bean-shaped egg mass known as an ootheca.
-These egg masses are covered by a leathery, protein-based covering that hardens around the eggs to provide protection.
-The amount of eggs inside each ootheca varies based on the species.
+After mating, a female cockroach deposits its eggs in the form of an ootheca—a bean-shaped egg mass.
+The ootheca is covered with a leathery protein-based coating that hardens around the eggs to provide protection.
+The number of eggs within each ootheca varies depending on the species.

-Some species, like German cockroaches, carry their oothecae on their backs for several weeks prior to hatching.
-Other species deposit their oothecae in humid, well-hidden cracks and crevices.
-Depending on the species and temperature conditions, it can take anywhere between 28 to 74 days for the eggs to hatch.
+Some species, like the German cockroach, carry their oothecae on their backs for several weeks before hatching, while others deposit them in humid, well-hidden cracks and crevices.
+Depending on the species and environmental conditions, it can take anywhere from 28 to 74 days for the eggs to hatch.

-The final stage of a cockroach’s life cycle is the adult stage.
-At this point, the fully-developed roach can begin to mate and reproduce.
+The final stage of a cockroach’s life cycle is adulthood.
+At this point, the fully-developed roach can mate and reproduce.

-The American cockroach is the largest peridomestic cockroach species in North America.
-They’re extremely common in New York and can be often spotted outdoors in warm and damp areas.
+The American cockroach (Periplaneta americana), is the largest peridomestic cockroach species in North America.
+It is extremely common in New York City and can often be spotted outdoors in warm and damp areas.

-They have large wings that cover the lengths of their abdomens, making them capable of occasional, short-distance flight when temperatures are above 85° F.
+While American cockroaches have large wings that cover the lengths of their abdomens, they are not strong flyers.
+However, they are capable of occasional, short-distance flight when temperatures are above 85 °F.

 American cockroaches require relatively high levels of temperature and humidity in order to thrive.
 When they find their way indoors, they tend to congregate in humid areas like bathrooms, boiler rooms, and around plumbing lines.